Sensory modulation strategies for schools

 {{justify}}

 1. Schedule movement breaks.
-Encourage one every 20-30 minutes; this could be a 5-minute run around the field, a quick game of Simon Said, basic stretches or yoga, and can be something the whole class participates in.
+Encourage one every 20-30 minutes; this could be a 5-minute run around the field, a quick game of Simon Says, basic stretches or yoga, and can be something the whole class participates in.

 3. Have a mixture of seating options in the classroom.
 Examples of alternative chair types could include Swiss balls, wobble cushions, saddle seats, tying thera-bands around the leg chairs to kick against, working on the floor etc. This provides opportunity for varied movement, in a contained way.

 4. Ensure predictability and routine.
-This is also a massive part of a student feeling safe and in their window of tolerance (Perry & Hambrick,2008).
+This is also a massive part of a student feeling safe and in their window of tolerance (Perry & Hambrick, 2008).

 {{justify}}